michael-steinert/PromptEngineeringEssentials/README.md

 ##### Tip for ReAct Prompting

 - **Reasoning + Action**: ReAct allows the Model to generate Reasoning Traces and execute specific Actions based on external Data.
-This reduces fact Hallucination and ensures that the Model’s Reasoning is grounded in real-world Information.
+This reduces fact Hallucination and ensures that the Model's Reasoning is grounded in real-world Information.
 - **Combining Tools**: ReAct excels when used with external Sources like Wikipedia or SQL Databases, making it ideal for fact-heavy Tasks that require both Reasoning and Fact Retrieval.
 - **Example Prompt**: